Honors College Curriculum Requirements

 Honors College students must complete eight Honors College courses, which together replace most Liberal Education Program requirements.
 Four of these eight courses are specifically required: HON 150, 260 or 261, 270 and 280.
 In addition, students must complete one of following three courses: HON 210, 220, 240; they must also complete one of these three courses: HON 230, 250, 290.
 Students may select any two additional 200-level Honors College courses to complete their requirement of eight.
 Exceptions to this curriculum require the approval of the director.

 Students in the Honors College are required to complete the Quantitative Reasoning requirement appropriate to their major and the Multilingual Communication and Tech Fluency requirements.
-It is imperative that Honors College students confer with an advisor in their major to determne if any additional Liberal Education Program requirement normally covered by the Honors College is required for their major.
+It is imperative that Honors College students confer with an adviser in their major to determine if any additional Liberal Education Program requirement normally covered by the Honors College is required for their major.

 Students who graduate from the Honors College fulfill the W-course requirement.
 Students who do not graduate from the Honors College but who successfully complete Honors College courses receive W-course credit as follows: students completing eight Honors courses receive credit for three W-courses; students completing six to seven Honors courses receive credit for two W-courses; students completing three to five Honors courses receive credit for one W-course; students completing fewer than three Honors courses receive no W-course credit.